previsionio/prevision-python/docs/source/tutorials/starting_a_usecase.rst

 - ``models``: the list of "full" models you want to add to your training pipeline chosen among "LR", "RF", "ET", "XGB", "LGB" and "NN"
 - ``simple_models``: the list of "simple" models you want to add to your training pipeline chosen among "LR" and "DT"
-- ``fe_selected_list``: the list of feature engineering blocks to integrate in the pipeline (these will be applied on your dataset during training to extract relevant information and transform it in the best possible way for the models fit step)
+- ``features``: the list of feature engineering blocks to integrate in the pipeline (these will be applied on your dataset during training to extract relevant information and transform it in the best possible way for the models fit step)
 - ``profile``: this Prevision.io specific is a way of setting a global run mode that determines both training time and performance.
 You may choose between 3 profiles: